SiddhaK17/etch-a-sketch-simulator/README.md

 - 🎯 **Interactive Drawing Experience**
   Brings the nostalgic Etch-a-Sketch toy to life with real-time keyboard controls for an engaging and intuitive drawing experience.

-- 🚀 **Keyboard-Based Navigation**
+- 🚀 **Responsive Keyboard-Based Navigation**
-  Designed with custom key bindings (W, A, S, D) for fluid movement in all directions, allowing for precise control and smooth line rendering.
+  Designed with custom key bindings (W, A, S, D) and optimized turtle rendering for fluid movement, smooth line drawing, and precise directional control in real time.

 - ♻️ **Dynamic Canvas Reset**
   Instantly clear the drawing and reposition the turtle to its origin using the `C` key — enabling quick restarts without restarting the program.

-- 🧠 **Logic-Driven Design**
+- 🧠 **Logic-Driven Directional Control**
-  Implements structured logic for movement and rotation using heading manipulation instead of fixed angles, promoting flexibility in directional control.
+  Implements structured movement and rotation logic using configurable distance and angle constants, making the simulator easier to maintain, customize, and extend.

 - 🛠️ **Lightweight & Minimalistic**
   Built with Python’s built-in `turtle` and `tkinter` libraries — no third-party dependencies required, ensuring simplicity and compatibility.